You can follow my blog by clicking here 🙂

 It happened again this morning getting the kids ready for school.
 While I accept some of the blame, Hubby needs to shoulder this one too.

 I woke up happy, looking forward to having a productive day and a morning coffee at my local.
-I knew I had probably slept in a little too long as I checked my website stats overnight.
+I knew I had probably slept in a little too long.

 At this point my mood starts to shift a little…..